sandroschutt/wp-child-theme-boilerplate/README.md

 - PublicSettings: handles all frontend custom code;
 - AdminSettungs: handles all admin panel custom code;
 - ThemeSettings.php: handles action and filter hooks, custom functions calls and methods.
+- /assets: dedicated folder for all your javascript, styles and media files.

 You can also leverage namespaces with the built-in autoloader!